Feel over the moon at one of Tucson’s newest curated lifestyle shops 🌙

 “My sister-in-law, who had been in Tucson, kept saying, ‘Just do it here, I'll help you run it, we can do it together,’” she said.
 “And my mom was there, so it just kind of seemed like all of these things came together.
 I was spending a lot of time in Tucson (visiting family) and I thought, ‘I mean, I love it there, this makes sense.’”

 So, that’s exactly what Senese did.
-She searched for the perfect spot in Tucson and eventually found one at the beginning of 2022 in Main Gate Square.
+She searched for the perfect spot in Tucson and eventually found it in the beginning of 2022.
+The shop is located at 845 N. Park Ave. in Main Gate Square.

 “I just loved that on their map they highlighted women-owned businesses and local businesses,” Senese said.
 “So we reached out to them and they had one spot available.
 I flew out to see it and it was just perfect — the lighting, the whole vibe — and it used to be an Aveda store, which is like an homage to Minnesota.
 So it just seemed like things lined up really well for us to be there.”